runicscribe/worldbuilding-docs/schizotech/fae.md

     Alternativy may grant a wish unprompted, usually with a double-edged result.
 Usually travel from place to place, never staying anywhere for long and causing chaos in their wake.

-## Elf-kin - Passive fae that largely do not interact with humans.
+#### Elf-kin - Passive fae that largely do not interact with humans.
 Often (but not always) asist the local elves
   Fairies - 4-6 inch tall humanoids with moth or buterfly-like wings.
 Maintain or improve natural beauty, and assist in the passing of the seasons.
   Woodkin - Humanlike, but with ankle-length hair made of leaves, and unusually large eyes.
 Very shy.
 Can change the layout of forests, redirect or erase paths, etc. Mostly focused on keeping people out of forests, especially those bent on exploitation.
   Stonekin - Much like woodkin, but native to caves and tunnels.
   Frost Giants - Communal.
 Live in great halls carved out of the great icewall.
 Accomplished crafters - much of the Snow-fae's gear that isn't made by the Deep Fae is made by the Frost Giants.
+Most often work with enchanted bronze.
-Also act as a deterrent to humans.
-                 Not inherently hostile, but very prideful, and this extends to their relations with other fae, some giants have elf-bone trophies taken from visitors who didn't respect them.
+                 Giants also act as a deterrent to humans, preventing them from encroaching on the far realms.
+They are not inherently hostile, but very prideful, and this extends to their relations with other fae.
+				 Some giants have elf-bone trophies taken from visitors who didn't respect them.
   Stone Giants - Grey, stonelike flesh.
 Lazy, often slumber for many years.
 Mostly solitary.
 Sometimes awaken and devour a nearby herd of livestock, then go back to sleep.
   Fire Dwarves - Flaming hair & beards.
+Good relations with the deep elves.

-### Hunters
+#### Hunters

 Wide-ranging hunters.
 Some are solitary, others travel in small-to=medium groups.
 Actively dangerous.